ntno/gifcam/README.md

 ## How To Use the Camera
 - Power on the camera.
 - The red status light will illuminate when the camera is ready to make a GIF.
-- When you press the button, the status LED will strobe to indicate that the camera is recording.
+- When you press the button, the button LED will strobe to indicate that the camera is recording.
-- When recording finishes, the status LED will switch off.
+- When recording finishes, the button LED will switch off.
-- The button LED will blink while the GIF is being processed
+- The red status LED will blink while the GIF is being processed
-- When processing is finished, the camera will return to the READY state, and the status LED will illuminate.
+- When processing is finished, the camera will return to the READY state, and the status LED will illuminate continuously.

 ## TODOs
-* add logging permission to lambda function
 * set up authentication with AWS IoT
 * refactor scripts so i can take out default params
 * add resource tags
 * remove files from pi after successful upload to AWS

 ## Future Enhancements
-* (requires $) encrypt environment variables in transit via CMK
-  * ssm-secure looks interesting but isn't available for all resource types
-    * ssm + default at rest encryption ?
-    * then the tokens are only inside AWS after initial set?
-* handle no wifi connection
+* handle no wifi connection (retry upload)

 ## Resources
 * [how to create a python lambda deployment package](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html)